- 8 semester hours of biology with lab (2 biology with lab courses)* (excludes A&P)

 - 3 semester hours of economics, sociology, political science, or similar coursework.

 All prerequisites must be completed at a regionally or nationally accredited college or university within the U.S. or Canada prior to matriculation.
 CLEP scores will not be accepted in place of prerequisites.
 AP scores will be accepted.
 The AP credit must be reflected on an undergraduate transcript.
 No prerequisite courses may be completed as “pass/fail” or “credit/non-credit.”
-Prerequisite courses completed with a grade below ‘C’ do not qualify.
-Students who are selected for an on campus interview may have two prerequisites in progress at the time of the interview (see Admission Process).
+A minimum course grade of C is required for all required prerequisite courses.
+For Anatomy and Physiology prerequisite courses, while a minimum grade of C is required, a course grade of B or better is preferred.
+It is preferred that prerequisite courses are completed within 5 years of application to the program.

 Bachelor’s Degree Requirement